jpcarrascal/MIDI-pedalboard-controller/README.md

 - 47 effects Arduino MIDI library: https://github.com/FortySevenEffects/arduino_midi_library

 ### TODO:
-- Add port for expression pedal.
+- Add port for external expression pedal.
 - Switch to a microcontroller that can work as MIDI class-compliant device for computer control